 You must report all 1099s and W-2s, even if you believe them to be incorrect.
-(Deal with the discrepancies after filing.)
+(Just don’t forget to deal with the discrepancies after filing.)

 6. Claiming Day-Trading Losses on Schedule C

-If you know anything about money expert Clark Howard, you know he invests for the long haul — not for short-term gain!
-Check out his investment guide here.
+That’s yet another reason to follow money expert Clark Howard’s advice about investing for the long haul — not for short-term gain!
+Check out Clark’s investment guide here.